riscv/riscv-CMOs/separating_riscv-CMOs_and_riscv-CMOs-discuss.md

 Whining:

 Should this WIP entry be inthe isse tracker, wiki, or repo admin/WIP?  yes/bo to all.

 Damn, I hate GitHub's limitations!

 The wiki doesn't have subdirectories, so gets messy.
 The repo supports Markdown, but not wiki style [link targets that do not exist yet].
-The issue tracker is messy, like so many issue trackers.
+The issue tracker gets messy, like so many issue trackers.
-Oh, for twiki or fiswiki...)
+Oh, for twiki or foswiki...
+Or for MEMEX, as we may think

 ---